Hesperian Health Guides

 In this chapter:

-Establish Calm and Control
+Establish Calm and Take Action

 2. Ask yourself: is this place safe?
 Move the person and yourself away from fires, busy streets, or other dangers.
+(If a person might have a neck or back injury, move them carefully so you do not move their neck.)

-4. After breathing, check for bleeding.
+5. After breathing, check for bleeding.
 Heavy bleeding can kill.

 a woman speaking to a man in a crowd while she helps an injured man.